 The entire Poudre River Public Library Community is welcome to use this printing service.
 You do not need a library card to print or to watch items being printed on the printer.
 However, only trained library staff will handle the 3D printer and associated equipment.

 Printing cost is $0.10 per gram of filament.
-Total cost is based on the estimate given by the printing software program.
+Total cost is based on the estimate given by the printing software program (Plus Tax).
 Printing fees are collected at the Circulation Desk at time of pickup.
 Most 3D print items cost $5 or less.

 Printing times vary based on size, complexity, and any backlog.